Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Copy flow

-- Headline: Trusted Local Pros For Your Next Home Project.
+- Headline - Trusted Local Pros For Your Next Home Project.

 Layout notes